Set Up a Standard IMAP Event Source

 Multilingualism

-You can enter texts in multiple languages.
+You can enter text in multiple languages.

-5. Click on "Next".
+5. Click "Next."

-Select "Standard IMAP".
+Select "Standard IMAP."

-6. Click on "Next".
+6. Click "Next."

-From Intrexx version 12.0.0
+Starting with Intrexx version 12.0.0

-IMAP server
+IMAP Server

 Enter the name of the IMAP server here.

-IMAP port
+IMAP Port

-Connection security
+Connection Reliability

-Select the degree of security here.
+Select the security level here.

 • None